lmitelman/lmitelman/README.md

 - 🚀 Currently working at [Pomelo](https://pomelo.la/), were we are building the new fintech infrastructure for Latin America.

-- ✍🏻 Writing about my day-to-day learning experiences, at [lautaromitelman.com](https://lautaromitelman.com).
+- ✍🏻 Writing about my day-to-day engineering challenges at [lautaromitelman.com](https://lautaromitelman.com).

+- 🌱 Sharing personal reflections and life lessons on [medium.com/@lmitelman](https://medium.com/@lmitelman).

 - 📫 Reach me at **lautaromitelman@gmail.com**.
 </br>